$0 North Carolina Adoption Quick-Start Checklist

 Practical Advice for Kinship Caregivers Considering Adoption

 Document the child's residence with you.
 School records, medical records, and DSS visit records all establish the timeline of the child's residency in your home.
-This documentation matters for the home study waiver eligibility and for establishing the two-year residency requirement.
+This documentation may matter to case-specific assessment, report, or court requirements.

 Get your own attorney.
 Even if DSS is handling the case, having independent legal representation ensures that your interests — and the child's interests — are properly represented.
 DSS attorneys represent the agency, not you.

 Start the adoption assistance conversation early.
 Ask the DSS caseworker about adoption assistance eligibility as soon as the case plan shifts toward adoption.
-You need to understand what the child qualifies for and negotiate those terms before finalization.
+Confirm the timing, eligibility, and terms of DSS-5013 with DSS.

 Talk honestly with the birth parent.
 Kinship adoptions are often emotionally complicated because the birth parent is a family member.
 Having a clear, compassionate conversation about what the adoption means legally — including the extinguishment of their parental rights — with the support of the DSS caseworker or a family mediator, is usually better than leaving things vague.